-We offer a twice monthly basic obedience classes for adopters of OAS dogs, adopters of dogs from a shelter or rescue group, and OAS volunteers working with OAS dogs.
+We offer free, twice-monthly basic obedience classes for adopters and fosters of OAS dogs and adopters of dogs from other shelters or rescue groups.
 Dogs must be 6 months or older and be spayed or neutered.
 You need a city of Oakland dog license for your dog if you are an Oakland resident.
 We have a limit of 15 dogs or fewer and classes run for about an hour.
 The classes are free, though we do appreciate donations.
 Dogs must have a regular flat collar, and you must bring a regular 4 to 6 foot leash.

 Classes are held at Oakland Animal Services at 1101 29th Ave on our front lawn.